WStrellis/azure-204/security.md

 - a container can have both a legal hold and data retention policy applied
 - legal hold takes precedence over expired data retention policy

-# Regions
-An Azure Region is a distinct set of data centers.
-Regions are assigned a partner region that is geographically close by to  form "Region Pairs".
-Data and services should be deployed to paired regions to minimize recovery time.
-If both regions are down Microsoft selects one as the "priority" region and fixes that one first.
-If data is not backed up to both regions in a pair it could be placed into a region that is not the priority in the event of an outage.

 # RBAC

 Access is granted to users, groups , and applications at a scope level.